 When you use a scanner to set the dpi for a fabric scan, then you don’t have to worry about the scale of the fabric.
 With a camera or phone, the scale gets determined by the zoom of the camera and the distance of the camera from the fabric.

 One way to help you determine the correct scale when you import the image is to place a ruler on the fabric and include the ruler in the photograph.
 Do your best to place the fabric on a flat surface with even light.
 Place the ruler on the fabric and take the photo.
 Adjust the picture so that the ruler is at the bottom.

 Click the Scale Fabric tool in the palette.
-Set the length of the ruler in the entry in the palette and click the Apply Scale button.
+Type the length of the ruler next to “Measured fabric distance (ins)” in the palette and click the Apply Scale button.
 Now your rulers match one another.